 Will I have the spoons (energy) that I need to make it through the day?

 We speak of energy in terms of spoons (The Spoon Theory, by Christine Miserandino).
-We know what it was like to have normal levels of energy to accomplish tasks and how much more energy every task requires once our bodies went crazy.
+We know what it was like to have normal levels of energy to accomplish tasks and how much more energy every task requires now that our bodies went crazy.
 You don’t appreciate the energy it takes to get ready for something until you need a nap after every shower you take.

 What will I do if I experience a pain flare and how will everyone else respond to me if I do?